Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Introduction

-Due to the above promising advantages, RIS has been introduced into various wireless communication systems.
-In particular, the key design issue of the RIS aided wireless communication system is to jointly optimize the beamformer at the transceiver and the phase shift matrix induced by RIS to achieve various objectives \cite{huang2019reconfigurable,nadeem2019largearxiv,guo2019weighted,pan2019multicell,jung2019optimality,zhou2019intelligent,wang2019intelligent, perovic2019channel,yang2019irs}.
-Specifically, for a downlink multi-user {\emph{ multiple-input multiple-output}} MIMO systems \cite{huang2019reconfigurable,nadeem2019largearxiv,guo2019weighted,pan2019multicell,zhou2019intelligent,jung2019optimality}, the energy-efficiency maximization was studied in \cite{huang2019reconfigurable} subject to the individual {\emph{Quality-of-Service}} (QoS) constraint.
-In \cite{nadeem2019largearxiv}, the minimum {\emph{signal-to-interference-plus-noise ratio}} (SINR) subject to a maximum power constraint was studied by considering both rank-one and full-rank channel matrix between the {\emph{base station}} (BS) and the RIS.
-Then, the weighted sum-rate maximization problems were studied in \cite{guo2019weighted} for a single-cell scenario and in \cite{pan2019multicell} for a multi-cell scenario, respectively.
-Moreover, the downlink achievable rate maximization problem was studied in \cite{yang2019irs} for wideband {\emph{orthogonal frequency division multiplexing}} (OFDM) system.
-Besides, the channel capacity optimization problems were studied in \cite{zhou2019intelligent} with single RIS and in \cite{jung2019optimality} with multiple RISs, respectively, and then extended into {\emph{millimeter-wave}} (mmWave) environment in \cite{ wang2019intelligent, perovic2019channel}.
+Due to these promising advantages, RIS has been proposed to be included in various wireless communication systems.
+In most of the literature, the main idea is to jointly optimize the beamformer at the transceiver and the phase shift matrix induced by the RIS to achieve various objectives \cite{huang2019reconfigurable,nadeem2019largearxiv,guo2019weighted,pan2019multicell,jung2019optimality,zhou2019intelligent,wang2019intelligent, perovic2019channel,yang2019irs}.
+Specifically, for a downlink {{multi-user multiple-input multiple-output}} (MU-MIMO) system \cite{huang2019reconfigurable,nadeem2019largearxiv,guo2019weighted,pan2019multicell,zhou2019intelligent,jung2019optimality}, the energy-efficiency maximization problem was studied in \cite{huang2019reconfigurable} subject to individual {{Quality-of-Service}} (QoS) constraint.
+In \cite{nadeem2019largearxiv}, the minimum {{signal-to-interference-plus-noise ratio}} (SINR) maximization problem subject to a maximum power constraint was studied by considering both rank-one and full-rank channel matrices between the {{base station}} (BS) and the RIS.
+The weighted sum-rate maximization problem was studied in \cite{guo2019weighted} for a single-cell scenario and in \cite{pan2019multicell} for a multi-cell scenario.
+Moreover, the downlink achievable rate maximization problem was studied in \cite{yang2019irs} for a wideband {{orthogonal frequency division multiplexing}} (OFDM) system.
+Moreover, the channel capacity optimization problems were studied in \cite{zhou2019intelligent} with single RIS and in \cite{jung2019optimality} with multiple RISs, and then extended to a {{millimeter-wave}} (mmWave) environment in \cite{ wang2019intelligent, perovic2019channel}.